Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Speak to a Lubbock Criminal Appeals Lawyer Today

 An experienced post-conviction lawyer can help you decide whether to appeal and what remedy you should pursue.
-Consult with the skilled Lubbock appellate attorneys at Hamilton Grant if you are thinking about appealing or challenging a conviction or sentence.
+Consult with the skilled Lubbock appellate attorneys at Texas Criminal Defense Group if you are thinking about appealing or challenging a conviction or sentence.